 - Chronic lymphocytic leukaemia.

-Myeloma is currently seen as an incurable disease that is chronic, relapsing and remitting.
+Myeloma is an incurable disease that is chronic, relapsing and remitting.
 Treatment is aimed at controlling the disease, prolonging survival and maximising quality of life.
 Emotional and psychological support for patients, carers and relatives should not be forgotten.

-- Bortezomib is recommended by NICE as an option, in combination with dexamethasone, or with dexamethasone and thalidomide, for the induction treatment of adults with previously untreated multiple myeloma, who are eligible for high-dose chemotherapy with haematopoietic stem cell transplantation.
+- Bortezomib, in combination with dexamethasone +/- thalidomide, for those who are eligible for high-dose chemotherapy with haematopoietic stem cell transplantation.

-- Allogeneic stem cell transplantation should only be carried out in the context of a clinical trial and only in patients with good response before transplant.
+Allogeneic stem cell transplantation should only be carried out in the context of a clinical trial.

 Treatment of relapsed and refractory disease